loyahdev/joycon2mac/README.md

 This is a tool to use your Joycon 2 on Mac as keyboard controller.
 I intend to make it a fully customizable, but for now, all you can do is connect a maximum of 2 Joycons and have all button and joystick functions mapped to the keyboard.

 When both Joycon 2's are connected they work in vertical mode with the L/R buttons facing up.
 While for each single Joycon 2 they work horizontal with the SL/SR buttons facing up.
+Mapping for single and dual Joycon 2's change automatically.

 # How to use this?